ArchipelagoMW/Archipelago/worlds/sc2/docs/setup_en.md

 #### How do I specify items for the starting inventory?

 The starting inventory is a YAML mapping rather than a list, which associates an item with the amount you start with.
-The syntax looks they item name, followed by a colon, then a whitespace character, and then the value:
+The syntax looks like the item name, followed by a colon, then a whitespace character, and then the value:

 ```yaml
 start_inventory: